mvolkmann/blog/src/ocaml.md

 code that is not ready to be written.
 For example, `failwith "TODO"`.

-Function parameters can use destructuring to extract elements from tuples.
+Function parameters can use pattern matching to extract elements from tuples.
 This can also be done for lists and arrays, but those require special handling due to non-exhastive matching.
 The reason is that by definition tuple types have a known size,